Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Background

-The exact form of the adjoint of the forward operator $\Fadj$ and the adjoint of the goal operator $\Predmat\adj$, respectively, depend on the problem at hand.
+The exact form of the adjoint of the forward operator $\Fadj$ and that of the adjoint of the goal operator $\Predmat\adj$ depend on the problem at hand.
 Specific instances will be discussed in~\Cref{sec:numerical_experiments} in the context of numerical experiments.